 I have caught plenty of garfish in the Marlborough Sounds where they seem quite plentiful around Christmas time.
 They are attracted to the berley that we toss on the water for yellow-eyed mullet.
 Though they tend to hang back a bit further than mullet, the bread berley will help hold them in the area.
 I is best to keep tossing cupfuls of berley across the water to keep them in the area where you are fishing.
 Berley is the secret of success when fishing for garfish.

 Garfish have small mouths so it is essential to fish for them with equally small hooks.
-Size 10 – 12 with a barbed shank are best because they hold the small bits of bait well.
+Size 10 – 12 with a barbed shank are best because they hold the small bits of bait on the hook well.
 I tend to use whatever bait I have available.
-Usually a bit of fresh mussel from one of the rocks I am fishing off does the trick.
-Certainly the very best bait would be something wiggling such as a yabbie or a maggot!
+Usually, a bit of fresh mussel from one of the rocks I am fishing off does the trick.
+Certainly, the very best bait would be something wiggling such as a yabbie or a maggot!
 But they will take the cut baits just as happily.

 Garfish are good to eat but you have to avoid the fine little bones.